thinkful-ei24/mathew-lead-lifecycle-design-client/README.md

 - Schedule a set of texts to send.
 Do this using a timeline that the user defines

-A link to a deployed version
 Screenshots of your app
-A description of your tech stack
 A brief description of where each of the key parts of the project live in your codebase